G3ph4z/g3ph4z.github.io/_posts/2024-05-26-htb-business-ctf-2024-reverse-engineering-writeups.md

 Our flag!!!
 At least a bigger part of it.
 I wasn't sure whether it was the whole flag, but I wanted to give it a try, so I added HTB{ at the beginning AND IT WORKED.
 I think I was very lucky with this, and as the description said, the first 100 players who solve it will get a swag package from BugCrowd.
 I was the 60th.

-Guess I'll update this post when I get the package.
+Guess I'll update this post once I get the package. 📦